-After training the AI on terabytes of images captured by CCTV cameras, the companies used facial detection to spot expressions that are tell-tale signs of a person’s intentions.
-At that point, the program associated trembling lips or twitchy eyelids with certain actions.
+This AI is a smart video surveillance system.
+After training it on terabytes of images captured by CCTV cameras, the companies used facial detection to spot expressions that suggest a person’s intent.
+The program could then associate facial movements, like trembling lips or twitch eyelids, with certain actions.